dietcokesec/scripts/joomla/joom3y/README.md

 # Joomla Scan
-A free and open source software to find the components installed in Joomla CMS, built out of the ashes of Joomscan.
+A free and open source software to find the components installed in Joomla CMS, built out of the ashes of Joomscan and Joomla Scan.
+This project was borne out of a need for this tool to be easier to work with.

 # Features
 * Scanning the Joomla CMS sites in search of components/extensions (database of more than 600 components);